 How Yoga has helped:

 I believe that doing Yoga, as it has similarly helped with my ankles, also helps with my knees.
 The upward dogs have been strengthening my knees, along with all the different warrior poses.
 Of course the stretching element is key too.
 I remember about 4 years ago, I could lay down on my stomach and grab both my legs with my hands, but today I cannot.
-That is a clear indication of reduced flexibility on the knees and quad area.
-My hamstrings?
-Forget about it.
+That is a clear indication of reduced flexibility in the knees and quad area.
+My hamstrings are another area that needs a lot of work.
 As you know, tight muscles cause imbalances, imbalances lead to problems and more often than not, pain.
 So strength and flexibility are the goal here.

 Hips